 Also, while simple to install on a single-story home, reaching upper levels is difficult and could lead to an insufficient installation.

 Window inserts are fully functional secondary windows that work within the existing frames to seal drafts, reduce noise, and some even filter dangerous UV rays.

 Replacement window inserts are easy to install and do not need extensive mounting hardware or professional help.
-They use compression tubing to stay secure, and the low-profile design means they virtually disappear once installed.
+Indow uses its patented silicone compression Tube to keep window inserts in place instead of hardware like tracking.
+This saves your window frames from damage, keeping them beautiful for years to come.
+The low-profile design means they virtually disappear once installed.
 If maintaining the integrity of a historic site is important, window inserts are the best option.